A Decomposition Analysis of Diffusion Over a Large Network: Diffusion Over a Network and Identification of Causal Effects

-By Lemma \ref{thm: ident}, we have $\Delta_S = 0$ under the $S$-unconfoundedness condition.
-However, when the $S$-unconfoundedness condition fails, the estimated version of $C_S$ can be non-zero, even when there is no diffusion at all (i.e., ADM is zero), causing what \cite{He/Song:21:WP} call \textbi{spurious diffusion}.
-Hence spurious diffusion can be measured by $\Delta_S$.
+By Theorem \ref{thm: ident}, we have $\Delta_S = 0$ under the $S$-unconfoundedness condition.
+However, when the $S$-unconfoundedness condition fails, the estimated version of $\mathsf{C}_{-S}$ can be non-zero, even when ADM is zero.
+This relational diffusion can be measured by $\Delta_S$.